TITLE 68: PROFESSIONS AND OCCUPATIONS

 2) Notice of any change of business information as provided for in Section 1450.150, if applicable.

-g) Renewal applications shall be submitted on forms provided by the Division.
-All renewals shall include the name and license number of the sponsoring broker.
-Failure to receive a renewal form, or failure to pay the renewal fee, shall not constitute a valid reason for failure to renew a license.
+g) Renewal applications shall be submitted in a format provided by the Division.
+All renewals, if the licensee is seeking an active license, shall include the name and license number of the sponsoring broker.
+Failure to receive a renewal notice shall not constitute a valid reason for failure to renew a license.
+No license shall be renewed until the required fee is paid.

-h) Practicing or offering to practice on an expired or inoperative license shall constitute unlicensed practice and shall be grounds for discipline pursuant to Section 20-20 of the Act.
+h) Practicing or offering to practice on an expired or inactive license shall constitute unlicensed practice and shall be grounds for discipline pursuant to Section 20-20 of the Act.

 j) As set forth in Section 5-50 of the Act, any licensee whose license has expired for more than 2 years shall not be eligible for renewal of that license.
 Any licensee whose license has been expired for less than 2 years may renew the license at any time by complying with the requirements of this Part, by paying the fees required by Section 1450.130 and providing satisfactory evidence of completion of the CE required by this Part.

-k) As set forth in Section 5-50(g) of the Act, upon request, the Division shall prepare and deliver by mail or electronically to the sponsoring broker a listing of licensees who, according to the Division, are sponsored by that sponsoring broker.
-The sponsoring broker shall notify the Division concerning any inaccuracies in the listing within 30 days after its receipt.
+k) As set forth in Section 5-50(g) of the Act, the Division, upon request, shall prepare and deliver by mail or electronically to the sponsoring broker a listing of licensees who, according to the Division, are sponsored by that sponsoring broker.
+The sponsoring broker shall notify the Division concerning any inaccuracies in the listing within 5 business days after its receipt.

 l) A notice of renewal shall be sent to all sponsoring brokers, by mail or electronically, for each of the sponsored licensees of a sponsoring broker.